cameron-martin/pure_promise/README.md

   end
 end

+# Create a promise with fulfills/rejects when thenable fulfills/rejects
+PurePromise.resolve(thenable)

 # Create a promise which is rejected to an exception object, with backtrace properly set.
 PurePromise.error # #<RuntimeError: RuntimeError>
 PurePromise.error('message') # #<RuntimeError: message>